mailbots/mailbots-sdk-js/readme.md

 Set the env variable `DEBUG=mailbots-sdk` to log debugging information.

+## Note: Bots === Extensions
+The current release `0.1.1` still contains a few references to "extensions".
+Before MailBots was MailBots, bots were called "extensions".

 ## Contributions

 Contributions are welcome.
 Feel free to send us an email help+mailbots@humans.fut.io or create a PR.
 A few notes:

 - `npm t` will watch for changes and re-run tests on save, letting you make rapid progress.
-- See comment in `mbTestUtils.js` about mocking network requests.
+- See package.json and `mbTestUtils.js` about mocking network requests.
 - Make sure to run `npm run build` to rebuild the lib.

 ## License